How can Relaxation be Your Superpower?

 This both energises you with the inhale and relaxes you with the exhale.
 It creates a ‘combination of aliveness and centredness’.

-Be aware of this throughout your day.
+Be aware of deepening into a few breaths throughout your day.
 So when you’re experiencing fear, give yourself a moment to access your relaxed, focused and alive state, through posture awareness and mindful breathing.

 And all of these tips apply when you are formally sitting in meditation.